zenaton/heroku-buildpack-zenaton/README.md

 # heroku-buildpack-zenaton

-To be able to use Zenaton in your Heroku hosted app, you will need to use our Heroku buildpack.
-The buildpack will install a Zenaton Agent inside your dynos, allowing your application to dispatch tasks and workflows, send events, etc. You will also be able to use your dynos as Zenaton workers.
+The buildpack will install a Zenaton Agent inside your dynos, allowing your application to run tasks and workflows.
+You will also be able to use your dynos as Zenaton workers.

 ## Installation
 To add the buildpack to your project, as well as the required environment variables, use the following commands: